Adithya-R-Versatile/SIH-25010/README.md

 ## Feasibility and Viability
 <h3>It shows the analysis,challenges,risks and strategies</h3>
-<ul><li>The idea is highly feasible.The proposed technologies are mature, widely available, and have strong developer communities.
+<ul><li>ANALYSIS OF FEASIBILITY:The idea is highly feasible.The proposed technologies are mature, widely available, and have strong developer communities.
 The increasing penetration of smartphones and mobile networks in rural India makes the digital component viable.
 The physical component (toll-free & visits) leverages existing agricultural extension models but makes them more efficient through technology.</li>
 <li>· Low Digital Literacy: Could hinder app adoption.
 · Connectivity Issues: Poor internet in remote villages could affect app functionality.
 · Data Accuracy: The AI models require large, localized datasets to be accurate.